 Frequently Asked Questions

+In our experience it definitely works to your advantage to respond to both positive and negative reviews.
 Responding to reviews is an excellent way to build goodwill and learn from some of your most engaged customers.
-On SiteJabber you can respond both publicly and privately to all your reviews.
+SiteJabber offers free tools for responding both publicly and privately to all your reviews on your reviews page.

 - Your reviewers are your customers

 - Your reviewers are people too, complete with feelings and sensitivities that can be unpredictable

 - Your reviewers are vocal and opinionated and will continue to be so long after their review is published

 How should I respond to a positive review?

 Responding to positive reviews isn’t as easy as it might at first seem.

 In responding to a positive reviewer your primary goal should be to give them a brief, friendly, personal thank you that lets them know that you care about them as a customer.
 Mistakes we often see include long cut-and-paste form messages, offers of free stuff that can feel like bribes, complaints about minor criticisms, mailing list requests, and requests to "spread the word".
 All these tactics can turn off your positive reviewers – think about how you would feel as a reviewer – you’d just like a simple thank you too.
 Don’t forget this customer already likes you, so just say hello and a quick thanks.

 To respond to a review, visit your reviews page here.